Skip to content

 • VSA-style short-answer practice for the 30 very short answer questions

-Every study note follows a structured format covering physics principles, clinical application, image quality trade-offs, and exam-focus summary.
-Each note maps to its RANZCR curriculum LO across the 9 curriculum sections.
+169 sourced study notes across the RANZCR Part 1 curriculum, one for every covered learning objective.
+Each follows a structured format covering physics principles, clinical application, image-quality trade-offs, and an exam-focus summary, mapped to its LO across the 9 curriculum sections.

 • Physics notes include specific values, equations, and clinical context